 Why Applied Artificial Intelligence?
 On our Applied Artificial Intelligence (AI) degree, you’ll create ground-breaking intelligent software to solve complex real-world problems, as you discover how to make computers learn.
 Exploring topics including mathematics, programming, data analytics and robotics, you’ll develop expertise in a highly technical, dynamic and growing sector with the potential to revolutionise the way we live.
 You’ll gain a detailed understanding of data flows within organisations and systems and how data can be engineered to produce knowledge, learning from experienced professionals active in the AI research community.
 Working in our state-of-the-art AI computer labs, you’ll use the latest software such as Python, R, C#, C++, scikit-learn, TensorFlow, PyTorch, pandas, Unity, Visual Studio and Jupyter notebooks, on a course supported by the UK’s Institute of Coding.
 Placement opportunities enable you to work with practitioners in real-world settings, gaining skills, experience and contacts invaluable for your future career.
 Trips to industry conferences and exhibitions offer further networking opportunities along with the chance to demonstrate your skills (additional costs may apply, see course web page for details).
 We also host our own events such as the COMX end of year show, where you’ll be able to showcase your work to potential employers looking for the next generation of leaders in this exciting and fast-changing field.
 Why University of Gloucestershire?
 We’ve been using our expertise to support and inspire students since 1847.
-Join us and you will benefit from professional-standard facilities in the beautiful, historic surroundings of Cheltenham and Gloucester.
-Our vibrant and tight-knit community of over 10,000 students and staff paired with a wide variety of courses means you will have the best of both worlds – a diverse community of sports clubs, societies and activities while also benefiting from specialist lecturers who value you as an individual.
-Who Cares?
-We do.
-We care about our students and the planet.
-We listened to what our students value most, turning our prospectus digital and providing opportunities for them to protect the planet and move on to study in an environment that works hard to support future generations.
-As a result, we’re proud that the University of Gloucestershire has been judged the UK’s most sustainable university.
-Our students never tire of finding inspiration here in the dynamic county of Gloucestershire, home to over 45 festivals every year, including 2000trees, Wychwood and the world-famous Cheltenham Literature festival.
-Many students gain valuable skills and experience working at these events alongside their studies.
-After the course Your story with us doesn’t end at graduation.
-We are proud of our record that 92% of University of Gloucestershire graduates are in work or further study within six months of completing their course*, and throughout your studies we are committed to working with you to develop your future plan. *Graduate Outcomes Survey published 2021 and based on 2018/19 leavers.
-Experience an open day Book yourself a place at a University of Gloucestershire open day at www.glos.ac.uk/BookAnOpenDay.
-Our open days have been designed to inform you, inspire you, and help you make the right decision about your next step.
-It’s your chance to see the university for yourself, get a real insight into what we're about and meet your potential course tutors and lecturers.
-Our friendly student ambassadors will also be on hand to show you round your campus.
+Join us and you’ll benefit from a wide range of courses and professional-standard facilities in the beautiful, historic surroundings of Cheltenham and Gloucester.
+Our vibrant and tight-knit community of over 10,000 students and staff means you will enjoy a diverse range of sports clubs, societies and activities whilst making friends for life and securing valuable professional connections.
+Our specialised and experienced lecturers treat our students as more than just a number, and care about their futures.
+Alongside their support, guest speakers, networking events and work placements will help you prepare for life after graduation, whether that be in a successful career in your field or onto further study.
+Our students never tire of finding inspiration here in the dynamic county of Gloucestershire.
+Cheltenham and Gloucester offer the best of city and country living, with the rolling hills of the Cotswolds paired with vibrant nightclubs and stunning parks in the bustling town and city centres.
+Come and experience the University of Gloucestershire for yourself by booking an open day online at www.glos.ac.uk/BookAnOpenDay.
+Study this course at the Institute of Technology, Swindon.
+The University of Gloucestershire is partnered with the Institute of Technology to also run this degree programme at their campus in Swindon.
+Ideal if you are looking to retrain or specialise in the area of computing and engineering or those that are looking to study within the region, these courses are delivered by experienced academic staff from the University of Gloucestershire in a state-of-the-art environment.
+Find out more https://www.sawiot.ac.uk/ Experience an open day Take the next step and book yourself a place at a University of Gloucestershire open day at www.glos.ac.uk/BookAnOpenDay.
+This is your chance to see the university for yourself, get a real insight into what we're about and meet your potential course tutors and lecturers.
+Our student ambassadors will also be on hand to show you round your campus.
+Take the opportunity to get up-to-the minute advice and guidance from the people who have been here and experienced University of Gloucestershire life already.
 To find out more information about this course, visit www.glos.ac.uk/OurCourses, email us on [email protected] or call 03330 14 14 14.

 How to apply